-The pyramids, which is the most talked-about innovation of Ancient Egypt, still standing today, serve as a testament to how sound they were architecturally.
+The pyramids, which are the most talked-about innovation of Ancient Egypt, still standing today, serve as a testament to how sound they were architecturally.
 They put much effort into the construction of those pyramids because it was where the Pharaohs of Egypt were buried as they believed treasures were needed to be buried alongside the Pharaoh so he could use them in the afterlife.

-Besides this major feat accomplished by Ancient Egyptians, research has also shown that other inventions like paper and ink, writing, math, the earliest uses of wig and makeup, medicines, furniture, calendar, toothpaste, perfume, and many more can be linked to Ancient Egypt.
+Besides this major feat accomplished by Ancient Egyptians, research has also shown that other inventions like paper and ink, writing, math, the earliest uses of wigs and makeup, medicines, furniture, calendar, toothpaste, perfume, and many more can be linked to Ancient Egypt.

 Thus, it can be said that their civilisation had a significant effect on the way people today dress, eat, communicate, travel, et cetera.

 But who were Ancient Egyptians?
 What did they look like?
 Was Ancient Egypt a white civilisation or a black one?
 We shall find out in the course of this article…